 Get set and roll up your sleeves.
 What you are going to read here is important if you desire to build a compelling brand presence over the internet.
-This information will shed light on two important aspects of web designing that will alter your views of looking at this avenue completely.
-This extract will lay a solid foundation to understand what responsive design is with regards to two important aspects – Adaptive and Fluid designs.
+This information will shed light on two important aspects of affordable website designing that will alter your views of looking at this avenue completely.
+This extract will lay a solid foundation to understand how responsive web design is with regards to two important aspects – Adaptive and Fluid designs.

 Adaptive design – The just so fine approach

 Adaptive layout is just about fine for a responsive website design.
 This is due to the fact that such layouts are good for websites that necessitate frequent overhauls in design.
 Let us now check what this approach has in store.